jplessey/UdagramApp_Infra_Project/README.md

 <img src="images/udagramInfra diagram.jpg">

 ## Sources of information and libraries used
+* Infrastructure Diagrams, Networking Infrastructure and Servers and Security Groups lessons from Part 3, Deploy Infrastructure as Code of the Nanodegree program.
 * Setting Up NAT Instances:
   https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html
 * Attaching an IAM managed policy to an IAM role in AWS CloudFormation: